 How to watch the FIFA World Cup 2022 in 4K HDR – England games, supported TVs and more

-How to watch the FIFA World Cup 2022 in 4K HDR: You can watch the World Cup in spectacular ultra high definition (aka 4K or UHD).
-With HDR support also, the tournament will look better than ever.
+The 2022 World Cup is here and if you want to watch all the action in 4K with HDR we’ve got all the details below.

-The World Cup 2022 gets underway on Sunday November 20, as host nation Qatar takes on Ecuador.
+The World Cup 2022 is now properly underway, with the first round of group matches now all completed.
 If you live in the UK and have a Smart TV, chances are you’ll be able to watch the tournament opener in 4K HDR.

 BBC has announced it plans to screen each of the 33 of the games it has the rights to air in the UHD format, with HDR support coming via the HLG (Hybrid Log Gamma) format co-developed by the Beeb.
 There are 64 games in total at the tournament, so that means more than half will be available to watch in 4K HDR.